rayanc72/FortGraph/README.md

 FortGraph is a lightweight toolkit for generating and exploring dependency graphs for Fortran codebases.
 The project was created to address the limited availability of open-source tools for parsing, visualizing, and understanding the structure of Fortran software.

+It consists of two independent components:

-Download and open FortGraph.html in a browser to get started.
+- Open `FortGraph.html` in a browser to get started with the interactive workspace.
+- Optionally use `fortran_to_workflow.py` to parse Fortran source files and generate a JSON dependency graph that can be loaded into `FortGraph.html`.

+The Python parser has no third-party dependencies, and the viewer does not require a backend server.

 <p align="center">
   <a href="assets/fortgraph-overview.png">